UltCombo/gulp-buster/README.md

 - `fileName` (string): the filename to be used when no `fileName` argument is specified in a `bust()` call.
 Defaults to `busters.json`.
 - `algo` (string): the hashing algorithm to be used.
 Defaults to `md5`.
 Accepts the same algorithms as [`crypto.createHash`](http://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm).
 - `length` (number): the maximum length of the hash.
 If specified, only the leading characters of the hash (up to `length`) will be returned.
 Defaults to `0`, which means no limit (actual length will then depend on the hashing algorithm used).
 Specifying a length larger than the hash will have no effect.
-- `formatter` (function): the function responsible to transform object of hashes into content of file.
-It should return a string.
-It takes one argument, which is a object with file path in key and calculated hash in value.
+- `formatter` (function): the function responsible for transforming the hashes object into the string content of the output file.
+It takes the hashes object (a plain object in the `filePath: hash` format) as the first argument, and must return a string.
 Defaults to `JSON.stringify`.

 ## Integrating with Web applications